Guyfawkesp/Coupon/README.md

 ## Jupyter Notebook

 You can find the complete analysis in this [prompt.ipynb](https://github.com/Guyfawkesp/Coupon/blob/main/prompt.ipynb).
-Replace `link_to_your_notebook` with the actual link to your notebook file hosted on Google Colab.

 ## Example:  Visualizations